TakeprofitTechnology/ReleaseNotes/SwapControlCenter.md

 ## Version 25.08.06.56 (6 August, 2025)
 ### Features
 * 'Charge swap on excess' option has been added to WebGUI rules.
+* Now SwapControlCenter MT5 also can work with netting positions.

 ## Version 25.07.03.31 (3 July, 2025)
 ### Features